dreamerkumar/bizsitegenie/README.md

 Also check out a quick [video on creating a TODO application with bizsitegenie](https://bizsitegenie.com/example-todo/) using it's UI interface only (without touching the code base).

-##Three components sharing the same database instance##
-The MongoDB database instance will be shared between the Builder Interface, Builder and the Website.
-User inputs through the Builder Interface will be stored in the builder tables.
-The generator will pick information from these tables to generate the client files.
-Once client files are generated, user can use the website.
-At any given time, user with the creator rights can go the builder interface to update the website and regenerate the application code.

-##Builder controls the main website files##
-Builder should be able to generate the files in the main website folder

 ##Installation##

 Since MEAN stack runs on node and mongodb database, they have to be installed first.
 To make sure that you don't run into compatibility issues, you should also install node in a way that you can switch the running version of node at any given time.